Lucia Graves: Biography

-She grew up on Mallorca from the age of three, speaking English at home, Catalan with locals, and Spanish at school.
+Born in Devon, England, she is the daughter of writer Robert Graves and his second wife, Beryl Pritchard (1915–2003).
+Her parents moved her and her family to Deyá, Mallorca, Spain, shortly after the end of World War II, where she spent her childhood.
+She grew up in Mallorca from the age of three, speaking English at home, Catalan with locals, and Spanish at school.
 "I slipped in and out of my three languages as one enters and exits different-coloured rooms in a house," she writes in her memoir.
 As a teenager she attended the International School of Geneva, Switzerland, and subsequently university at Oxford.

-In 1967 she married Catalan musician Ramón Farrán Sánchez and settled in Spain, living mainly in Barcelona.
-They had three daughters.
+After studying Hispanic Philosophy at the University of Oxford, she married Spanish musician Ramón Farrán Sánchez with whom she had three children.
+They settled in Barcelona where she began her career as a translator with English, Spanish, and Catalan.

 Her professional translation work began in 1971 with her father's novel Seven Days in New Crete.